 Each stage is a strategy unto itself that’s to be followed if you want to achieve the results you want.
 The question of How, When, What, and Where are fleshed out here.
 As far as the Why, you already have an idea since you started on the journey.

 Stage 1 – Planning

-This is a tough, especially for those who are starting out from scratch.
-All you have is an idea, a desire and no viable audience that you can see, which makes this step all the more important.
+This is tough, especially for those who are starting out from scratch.
+All you have is an idea, a desire, and no viable audience that you can see, which makes this step all the more important.

-This is where steps like building personas, research, coming up with possible posts or other assets like a PDF download.
-Building a persona means you have someone specific to speak to in your content. which is easier than trying to talk to everybody.
+Steps like building personas, research, coming up with possible posts or other assets like a PDF download come into play here.
+Building a persona means you have someone specific to speak to in your content, which is easier than trying to talk to everybody.
 Having a content calendar comes in handy as well.
 This doesn’t have to be anything fancy.
 You can get a word calendar template and edit that.

 You’ll want to make sure you’re doing all of this on an owned asset, i.e. your own website, and not just on Medium or some other borrowed platform.

 Stage 2 – Creation

 Some people think that content means just a blog post.
 That couldn’t be further from the truth.
 Content is anything you’re going to use to move your message forward.
 It text, visual, audio or video.
 Your emails are content.
 Your advertisements are content.
 Even your comments are content.

 This is where part of the research comes in because while you’re crafting great content, you may need to tweak for search engines every once in a while.